Xslash58/Town-Of-Us-Twitch/README.md

 [fariparedes](https://github.com/fariparedes) - For lawyer role code.\
 [ZIELONY_03](https://twitch.tv/ZIELONY_03) - For skins you made in this mod.\
 [xseba___](https://twitch.tv/xseba___) - For skins you made in this mod.
+[WYSPA328](https://twitch.tv/WYSPA328) - For skins you made in this mod.
+[ojmoty2](https://twitch.tv/ojmoty2) - For skins you made in this mod.
+[Jerzuk_](https://twitch.tv/jerzuk_) - For skins you made, skin validator website and help with the mod :3

 [Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) - For created custom game options.\
 v1.0.3 uses [Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) directly.\